November 12, 2022

 One of the significant issues that you will face during this trek is altitude sickness.
 Drinking loads of water helps avoid this problem.
 Carrying a few medicines like Diamox is useful in case of an emergency.
 If you are traveling with guides, they will help you in case of any emergency.
 They are well experienced in these types of critical situations.

 Traveling solo is always a risky job.
-If you have severe pain or health continues to degrade, you should immediately trek back downwards about 300 meters below your current altitude.
+If you have severe pain or your health continues to degrade, you should immediately trek back downwards about 300 meters below your current altitude.
 You will get better and again stay for the Everest Base Camp, or if it does not get better, you can return to Kathmandu.

-Trek towards Everest Base Camp is expensive, and you need a separate budget of $25 to $30 for food and accommodation per day.
+Trek toward Everest Base Camp is expensive, and you need a separate budget of $25 to $30 for food and accommodation per day.
 If you like anything other than this basic food and shelter, then it is better to carry $50 extra in your pocket.

 There is no compulsion for doing this, but it is always better to trek with a guide and porter.
 The trails may be complicated and confusing, and you will have a companion with whom you talk and know various facts about the Everest region.